Aromatic, tangy tamarind rice prepared traditionally as prasadam in South Indian temples.

 - Prepare tamarind extract: Soak tamarind in warm water for 10–15 minutes.
 Squeeze and strain to get a thick, pulp-free extract.

-- Make puliyodharai powder: Dry roast coriander seeds, chana dal, urad dal, black pepper, fenugreek and dried red chillies until aromatic.
+- Make puliyodharai powder: Dry roast coriander, chana dal, urad dal, black pepper, fenugreek, and dried red chillies until aromatic.
 Roast sesame seeds separately until they pop.
-Cool, then grind to a fine powder.
+Cool and grind to a fine powder.

-- Make pulikaichal (tamarind base): Heat gingelly oil in a pan.
-Add mustard seeds; when they splutter add chana dal, urad dal, dried red chillies and curry leaves.
+- Make pulikaichal: Heat gingelly oil in a pan.
+Add mustard seeds; when they splutter, add chana dal, urad dal, dried chillies, and curry leaves.
 Add asafoetida and turmeric.
-Pour tamarind extract, season with salt, and simmer until the mixture thickens and oil separates from the sides.
+Pour in tamarind extract, season with salt, and simmer until it thickens and oil separates.

-- Finish pulikaichal: Stir 2–3 tbsp of the prepared puliyodharai powder into the pulikaichal and cook for 2 more minutes to deepen the flavour.
-Allow to cool slightly.
+- Finish pulikaichal: Add 2–3 tbsp of puliyodharai powder to the pulikaichal and cook for 2 minutes.
+Cool slightly.

 - Mix with rice: Spread cooled rice on a large plate.
-Sprinkle puliyodharai powder and add pulikaichal in small portions; mix gently with a spatula to coat each grain without crushing.
+Add puliyodharai powder and pulikaichal gradually.
+Mix gently, coating each grain.
 Adjust salt and tanginess.
 Add roasted peanuts and a drizzle of gingelly oil.

 Tips & Storage

-- Always use cooled rice to avoid a mushy texture.
+- Always use cooled rice to prevent a mushy texture.

-- Adjust the chilli level to taste; temple-style uses moderate heat with deep roasted flavours.
+- Adjust chilli level to taste; temple-style is moderately hot with deep roasted flavours.

-- Use gingelly oil for authentic aroma; sunflower or vegetable oil will change the flavour profile.
+- Use gingelly oil for authentic aroma; sunflower oil alters flavour.

 Temple Notes

-Temple puliyodharai is usually prepared in large brass or bronze vessels, with aged tamarind and gingelly oil for depth.
-It’s served as prasadam and often offered in banana-leaf parcels.
+Temple puliyodharai is traditionally prepared in large brass or bronze vessels using aged tamarind and gingelly oil for depth of flavour.
+It’s offered as prasadam and often served in banana-leaf parcels.